Dreaming Whilst Black: Development

-The web series of Dreaming Whilst Black began in 2018 after Salmon and Hughes met at the Met Film School.
+The web series of Dreaming Whilst Black began in 2018 after Salmon and Hughes met at the Met Film School along with the rest of the creators Natasha Jatania, Max Evans and Laura Seixas.
 A television series pilot aired on BBC Three in 2021, and it was awarded a BAFTA Craft Award for "emerging talent: fiction" in 2022 and the Royal Television Society's 2022 Breakthrough Award.
 The pilot was directed by Sebastian Thiel with producers for Big Deal Films, including Gina Lyons, Thomas Stogdon, Dhanny Joshi, Nicola Gregory and Salmon.

 The full series is co-produced by A24 and Big Deal Films.
 Co-written by Ali Hughes, producers on the series include Natasha Jatania, Laura Seixas, Max Evans, Chadley Richards and Salmon.

 A second series was commissioned in February 2024, and aired in October 2025.

 Casting

 The cast includes Demmy Ladipo and Rachel Adedeji from the original pilot.
 The series cast also includes Babirye Bukilwa, Martina Laird, Roger Griffiths and Jo Martin.
 In June 2023, Will Hislop, Jessica Hynes, Akemnji Ndifornyen, Isy Suttie, Peter Serafinowicz, Steve Furst, and Ovie Soko were revealed as part of the cast.